High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

 \subsection{Observable estimation}

-Here, we discuss the eigenstate property estimation when the state is filtered under the constructed LCU formula discussed above.
-We first discuss how to measure the expectation value of observable $O$.
+The previous section focused on error propagation in the LCU formulation.
+Here, given the constructed LCU formula, we analyse the estimation of eigenstate properties and the associated error.
+We first show how to measure the expectation value of the observable $O$.
 Denote the initial state on which the spectral operator acts as $\rho$.
-The expectation value of observable $O$ on the normalised state can be expressed by
+The expectation value of the observable $O$ on the normalised state can be expressed by